 Each line in Agate type, twenty cents for the first, and fifteen cents for every subsequent insertion.
 NOTICES set as reading matter, in Minion type, under the head of "Business," forty cents per line for each insertion.

-Agaie type measures fourteen lines to the inch.
+Agate type measures fourteen lines to the inch.
 Minion type measures ten lines to the inch.

 Terms of payment, strictly, cash in advance.

-Advertisements must be handed in as early as Monday agon, for insertion in mext issue, earlier when possible.
+as Monday noon, for insertion in next issue, earlier when possible.

-NORA RAY.
+NORA RAY,